SimplyEdit/simplyedit-for-designers/README.md

 SimplyEdit
 ==========

-SimplyEdit is a revolutionary new way of working with your website.
+SimplyEdit is a revolutionary new way of creating and editing websites.
 It is not just an HTML editor.
 It is almost a complete CMS (Content Management System) that runs in your browser.

 But you don't need any programming skills to use it.
 All you need to know is HTML and CSS.